-- It is unrealistic to change the generator control provided by the generators supplier. - The cost to program and adapt new functions and introduce them in a working system, has always a certain level of risk - There is the potential to cooperate between the different utilities in the region, as explained later
+- It is mandatory to maintain the generators control provided by the generator's supplier, that works satisfactorily, and we do not want to compromise this activity and take extra risks. - The cost to program and adapt new functions and introduce them in a working system, has always a certain level of risk - Due to the actual cost of hardware has been reduced for a same power and capacity - Due to the capacity to cooperate between the different utilities in the region, as will be explained below

-Considering those reasons, and the small system size, we recommend the first phase of the alternative "c" as optimal solution, complete the option "c" shall be considered in the future.
+Considering those reasons, and the system size, we recommend for the first phase the alternative "c" as optimal solution, complete the option "c" shall be considered in the future.
 Maintain the actual system conditions could be an acceptable conservative solution.

-Especial economic considerations shall be considered due the economic impact of the investment and operational costs per kWh served
+Especial economic considerations shall be considered due the economic impact of the investment and operational costs per kwh served.